“Really thorough in his preparation. Excellent on his feet and well liked by clients.”

 Media & sport

-Defamation, privacy, malicious falsehood, breach of confidence and data protection practice (often with an employment or public law element).
+Defamation, privacy, malicious falsehood, breach of confidence, freedom of information and data protection practice (often with an employment or public law element).
 Recent work includes obtaining an ex parte privacy injunction on behalf of a prominent businessman, advising the Attorney General regarding a contra mundum injunction for lifelong anonymity in the case of A&B (arising from the 2009 Edlington attacks) and advising on the enforceability of s.40 Crime & Courts Act 2014 concerning costs awards against media organisations post-Leveson.

 Dhir v Saddler 4 W.L.R.
 1, Times Law Report, 2 January 2018: Successful for claimant following 5-day slander trial.
 Only successful slander trial in 2017 and leading authority on serious harm in the context of slander.
 Slander comprised the defendant’s announcement at a meeting of the Seventh Day Adventist Church that the claimant had threatened to slit her throat (actionable per se as the words imputed the commission of the indictable offence of making a threat to kill).
 Damages and aggravated damages of £35,000.